datacommonsorg/docsite/contributing/contributing_to_datacommons.md

 You can find suggested reading about the domain in which Data Commons operates in [the Background section](/contributing/background/background.html).

 All submissions, including submissions by project members, require review.
-We use GitHub pull requests for this purpose.
+Data Commons uses GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.